SanichKotikov/react-i18n-mini-parser/README.md

 });
 ```

-Note: `glog` is using as an example.
+Note: `glob` is using as an example.
 You can use any tool or write your own to find all files that need to be parsed.